AsteriskAmpersand/Ice-Stable/README.md

   - Now usable while at full ammo.

 #### 【 General Changes 】 ####
-Most of the following changes were made to ensure normal attacks would keep up with shelling attacks, so that hunters can continue benefitting from using a mix of normal and shelling attacks.
+Most of the following changes were made to ensure normal attacks would keep up with shelling attacks, so that hunters can continue benefiting from using a mix of normal and shelling attacks.
 - Lateral Thrust:
   - MV increased to 32 (up from 24).
 - Guard Thrust: